Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

 Azure Machine Learning Workbench helps data scientists easily deploy their code on remote compute targets.
 In this example, local code was deployed for remote execution on an HDInsight cluster.
 Azure Machine Learning Workbench's run history feature tracked the performance of multiple models and helped us identify the most accurate model.
 Workbench's Jupyter notebooks feature helped visualize our models' predictions in an interactive, graphical environment.

 [YC: Next steps are not described here.
-We can include some actions points for user to dive deeper to this tutorial.]
+We can include some actions points for user to dive deeper to this tutorial, like step 1:..., step 2: .....]

+## Prerequisites

+- An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available)
+- An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md)
+    - Follow the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace
+- An installed copy of [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), a free utility for coordinating file transfer between Azure storage accounts

+This example was tested on a Windows 10 PC; you should be able to run it from any Windows machine, including Azure Data Science Virtual Machines.
+Minor modifications may be required (for example, changes to file paths) when running this example on macOS.

+[YC: I think it would be better to introduce the use case before showing reader the prerequisites of the solution since it's more on the technical side.]
+[YC: Is this tutorial tested on DSVM?
+If yes, could we provide the version of DSVM that is tested? ] [YC: information about pricing? how much it cost for people to try the tutorial?]

 ## References